 Yet, striking similarity emerges from studies of responses to visual arts-including paintings, whether observed in fMRI studies of subjects' brains or their self-reporting responses, as the two-phase study conducted by the Walter Museum and the Center for Mind/Brain at Johns Hopkins University, has shown, Vikan (2010), et al. Dr. Gary Vikan, the Director of the Museum then, noted, "What you'll find in this show is that there is an amazing convergence.
 The people who came to the museum liked and disliked the same type of shapes as the people in the lab and the people in the imaging machine.
 It was amazing how tight the clustering was-it was like art."
 [Vikan, Beauty and Brain Revealed, Dana Foundation, News and Views..., October 29, 2013].

 The empirical and theoretical research reviewed, jointly provide strong support that works of art are stimuli to the brain and thus affect viewers' mood, albeit differences in details.
 They form the theoretical pillar of our research.

-With that foundation, we evaluate what Boime (2008) et al., observed in Khavarani's paintings.
+With that foundation, we evaluate what Boime, et al., observed in Khavarani's paintings.
 Describing one of his paintings-Purpose 2004 [p.
 185], Boime said, "....
 For Khavarani this wilderness niche is far removed from the social ills that afflict the public sphere, but it offers a model of his particular destiny.
 One's purpose may be held in secret, while expressing itself as a healing balm for the receptive perceiver." (p.184).

-We attempt to determine if the Boime's interjection stands a formal test.
+We attempt to determine if the Boime's interjection stands an additional formal test we conduct in this study.
 We therefore test our a priori hypothesis-Khavarani's paintings calm viewers, and elevate their mood to a joyful state.
 Considering hundreds of worldwide affirmations, including many from patients at the Beverly Hills Cancer Center, where several of Khavarani's paintings have been on display for many years, we strive to evaluate the legitimacy of those "informal" confirmations as well.

+To make this report self-contained, we have borrowed heavily from our previous paper, including our Literature Review and data description.
 With that background and within the context of the theoretical and empirical literature reviewed here, we present our research method and results.
-Our hypothesis is to verify our a priori hypothesis that Khavarani's 'paintings have characteristics that impart positive effect on the mind of the spectators.
+We verify a priori conjecture that Khavarani's 'paintings have characteristics that impart positive effect on the mind of the spectators, in this case, irrespective of subjects' age, gender and base mood.

 In the following section, we discuss our data and method, followed by a summary of our findings and discussion.